c01952f666540050efb7f2750d8e3e91/twitter-bot/README.md

 ### Audience

-While this is sometihng that many other enterprise entites could use, this is currently slated for in-house use, but the tech support team.
+While this is sometihng that many other enterprise entites could use, this is currently slated for in-house use, with the tech support team.

 ### Inputs / Outputs